 On average, first crop provided a higher percent yield response to a foliar fungicide application than for later crops.
-Three main factors that contribute to this are: 1) a spring environment is usually more favorable for alfalfa diseases, 2) the yield potential for first crop is higher than for later crops, 3) the growth period for first crop is considerably longer than later crops.
+Three main factors contributing to this are: 1) a spring environment is usually more favorable for alfalfa diseases, 2) the yield potential for first crop is higher than for later crops, and 3) the growth period for first crop is considerably longer than later crops.

 Also important is hay price.
-For example, a 10 percent yield increase from a fungicide application does not add as much value to \$80 per ton hay as it would to \$200 per ton hay.
-Therefore, yield per cutting plus yield response to fungicide plus hay price are all critical in contributing to profitability.
+For example, a 10 percent yield increase from a fungicide application does not add as much value to \$80/ton hay as it would to \$200/ton hay.
+Therefore, yield per cutting, yield response to fungicide, and hay price are all critical contributions to profitability.

-Little rainfall occurred in the summer of 2012.
+Limited rainfall occurred in the summer of 2012.
 For trials conducted within this timeframe, disease incidence was low and the average yield response to fungicide treatments only averaged about five percent.
-This resulted in a net loss to fungicide treatments even with hay priced at \$200 per ton (Table 2).
+This resulted in a net loss to fungicide treatments even with hay priced at \$200/ton (Table 2).
 However, the fungicide treatments during an extremely wet spring in 2013 resulted in some of the most profitable net returns.

-Some trials compared timing of fungicide applications at a 3-4 inch canopy versus a 6-8 inch canopy.
-Since foliar fungicides only protect what they are applied to, an application to the 6-8 inch canopy should offer more protection.
+Some trials compared timing of fungicide applications at a 3-4 in. canopy versus a 6-8 in. canopy.
+Because foliar fungicides only protect what they are applied to, an application to the 6-8 in. canopy should offer more protection.
 Although there were small numerical differences in disease reduction and yield response with these treatments favoring the later application, they were not statistically significant.
-Waiting for an 8 inch canopy height for second, third or fourth crop in a 4-cut system could also be problematic in that these products have a 14 day preharvest interval.
-A compromise is suggested by targeting a 5-6 inch canopy height for these applications.
-However, the 6-8 inch canopy height timing for treating first crop is preferred.
+Waiting for an 8 in. canopy height for second, third, or fourth crop in a 4-cut system also could be problematic since these products have a 14-day preharvest interval.
+A compromise is suggested by targeting a 5-6 in. canopy height for these applications.
+However, the 6-8 in. canopy height timing for treating first crop is preferred.

-It is reasonable to assume that if foliar fungicide applications reduce disease infestations, leaf retention may be improved and result in higher forage quality at harvest.
+It is reasonable to assume if foliar fungicide applications reduce disease infestations, leaf retention may be improved and result in higher forage quality at harvest.
 In order to measure forage quality differences, subsamples of harvested forage from some of these trials were sent to forage testing labs.
-Even though we had some visual evidence of better leaf retention, fungicide applications showed little to no improvement in forage quality.
-Thus the main reason to use foliar fungicides is to achieve increased yield and not necessarily count on increased forage quality.
+Even though there was some visual evidence of better leaf retention, fungicide applications showed little to no improvement in forage quality.
+Thus the main reason to use foliar fungicides is to achieve increased yield and not increased forage quality.

 Some trials included two alfalfa varieties.
-Variety 'A' average 14 percent less leaf disease incidence than variety 'B', and yielded better than variety 'B' in absence of a fungicide treatment, yet both yielded similar when treated with a fungicide.
-It is reasonable that alfalfa varieties may have different tolerances to leaf diseases and thus respond differently to fungicide applications.
-However, there are no standards in place to provide alfalfa variety leaf disease resistance ratings, and recommendations for the use of a foliar fungicide based off of those ratings.
+Variety 'A' averaged 14 percent less leaf disease incidence than variety 'B', and yielded better than variety 'B' in absence of a fungicide treatment, yet both yielded similar when treated with a fungicide.
+Alfalfa varieties may have different tolerances to leaf diseases and thus respond differently to fungicide applications.
+However, there are no standards in place to provide alfalfa variety leaf disease resistance ratings, and recommendations for the use of a foliar fungicide based on those ratings.

 Table 3 provides an overall assessment of the 16 trials conducted over the last six years.
-On average, the highest probability of an economic response to a foliar fungicide application trends to crops grown earlier in the season and with higher market value.
+On average, the highest probability of an economic response to a foliar fungicide application trends towards crops grown earlier in the season and with higher market value.